-Tonight, we have gathered to honour our brightest and best for their professionalism; their consistent dedication to research, innovation and collaboration; and the demonstrable success that they have achieved.
-Well done to you all, for your dedication and commitment to your disciplines, and for striving consistently for excellence.
-Yours is the attitude that will make us the number 1 ODeL institution in the world, and one of Africa's top-performing universities.
-Colleagues, it is not easy conducting research while Commented [CE1]: I see there are two students here from the Massachusetts Institute of Technology (MIT), I assume Prof is referring to them teaching.
-It requires you to go the extra mile - often at the expense of those at home - and so we also thank your families and significant others for their support and sacrifice, and for the role they have played in contributing to your success.
+Tonight, we have gathered to honour our brightest and best for their professionalism, their consistent dedication to research, innovation and collaboration, and the demonstrable success that they have achieved.
+Well done to you all, for your dedication and your commitment to your disciplines and for striving consistently for excellence.
+Yours is the attitude that will make us the no 1 ODeL institution in the world, and one of Africa's top performing universities.
+Colleagues, it is not easy conducting research while teaching.
+It requires of you to go the extra mile - and this is often at the expense of those at home, and so we thank your families and significant others as well, for their support and sacrifice and for the role that they have played in contribution to your success.

-To our awardees this evening, thank you for your dedication, professionalism and sacrifice.
+To our awardees this evening, thank you for your dedication, your professionalism and your sacrifice.
 We are honoured to acknowledge your efforts and achievements tonight.
-We salute you, congratulate you, and share in your pleasure and pride.
+We salute you, congratulate you and share in your pleasure and pride.

-I thank you.
+I thank you